Forever Beloved: Toni Morrison and Her Literary Genius

 Morrison explicitly talks about prejudice, especially racial prejudice towards black women in her novels.
 Beauty standards and generational trauma is also habitually discussed by her.

 On her influences, Morrison stated in a December PW feature, “Gabriel García opened the world for me,” and “When I read One Hundred Years of Solitude, it was a wide-open door.
 I could put reality and mythology together in a way that was so assumptive and real.
 I was sneaking up on it in Sula but it was like some road was beckoning, and I wouldn’t take it.
 It was a risk.
 Then, after Márquez, it was open to me, and I was totally in control of it.”
 Morrison’s writing fills in hollow spaces with the sound of a story never told before.
 It is raw, infused with African American heritage and powerfully embedded in language.

 One of my favourite quotes by her is “At some point in life the world’s beauty becomes enough.
 You don’t need to photograph, paint, or even remember it.
-It is enough,” and that is why she remains to be one of the greatest writers of her time.
-Her ability to create between rigidly cemented walls gives her readers and the force of literature an endlessly optimistic view.
-It evolves the us of any structure——it’s matrix——and what we borrow from it and how we use it as a tool to navigate the socio-political landscape of our world.
+It is enough,” and that is why she remains to be one of the greatest writers of all time.
+Her ability to create between these rigidly cemented walls of writing gives her readers and the nature and structure of literature an endlessly optimistic view.
+It evolves, the use of any structure——it’s matrix——and what we borrow from it and how we use it as a tool to navigate the socio-political landscape of our world.

-Toni Morrison will forever be enshrined in the sands of time, through her works and teachings, as a person of inexhaustible spirit and innovation who still drives perceptions about the world in its chaotic state of distinctions and power.
+Toni Morrison will forever be enshrined in the sands of time, through her works and teachings, as a person of inexhaustible spirit and innovation who still moulds perceptions about the world in its chaotic state of unit and power.

 Some of her most recommended works for anyone who wants to start reading her brilliant writing are:-